greatida/collecting_data_practice_week4/README.md

 |     imdb_score    |           The score of the TV show or movie on IMDB          |     number    |
 |     imdb_votes    | The number of votes received by the TV show or movie on IMDB |     number    |
 # Research Questions
-1. Create a visualization that shows the development of TV show and movie industry.
+1. Create a visualization that shows the central tendency of the scores.
 2. Which TV show or movie has the highest score among the years?
 3. How many TV shows and  movies are available on Netflix?
 4. Which type attracts audience most?